-Howard Hughes and the CIA project to raise lost Soviet submarine in early 1970s.
+Howard Hughes and the covert CIA project to raise a lost Soviet sub in early 1970s.

 Considered the pioneer of all modern drill ships, Glomar Explorer was decades ahead of its time working at extreme depths for the U.S. offshore petroleum industry.
 Relaunched in 1998 as the latest offshore technological phenomenon, Glomar Explorer had begun in 1972 as a secret project of the Central Intelligence Agency.

 The ship’s future career with the CIA began on March 8, 1968, when the U.S.S.R. ballistic missile submarine K-129 mysteriously sank somewhere in the deep Pacific Ocean northeast of Hawaii on March 8, 1968.
 The wreckage of the lost sub would never be found – or so it seemed.